Silhouette of a city skyline with a large fountain pen nib above it, and text reading 'Urban Writing Halls' on a pink background.

 This creative writing workshop is led by Joy Waller, co-founder of Moon Hotel Press, co-host of Drunk Poets See God, editor at Tokyo Poetry Journal, and co-founder of Urban Writing Haus creative writing workshops.
 Author of poetry collections Pause :: Heartbeat and Cosmic Nervosa. joywaller.com

-May 2026 “Writing the City” workshops
+May 2026 “Writing the City” Studios

-Workshop #1 - Mythologizing Tokyo with Joy Waller Sat.
+Studio #1 - Mythologizing Tokyo with Joy Waller Sat.
 9 May 2026

 A creative writing workshop led by Joy Waller, co-founder of Moon Hotel Press, co-host of Drunk Poets See God, editor at Tokyo Poetry Journal, and co-founder of Urban Writing Haus.
 Author of poetry collections Pause :: Heartbeat and Cosmic Nervosa